broadband: £12 billion cheaper in public hands

 We were world-leading - before Margaret Thatcher

 We haven’t always been so behind.
 Back in the 1980s, the UK led the world in terms of broadband development, along with US and Japan.
 But in 1984 Thatcher privatised BT, and in 1990 she decided that private competitors needed to be allowed to compete in the market.
 BT’s factories were sold off to foreign corporations, and the assets and expertise transferred out of the country.

 “Unfortunately, the Thatcher government decided that it wanted the American cable companies providing the same service to increase competition.
 So the decision was made to close down the local loop roll out and in 1991 that roll out was stopped.

 The two factories that BT had built to build fibre related components were sold to Fujitsu and HP, the assets were stripped and the expertise was shipped out to South East Asia.

 Our colleagues in Korea and Japan, who were working with quite closely at the time, stood back and looked at what happened to us in amazement.
 What was pivotal was that they carried on with their respective fibre rollouts.
 And, well, the rest is history as they say.

 The US also decided to embrace the market and the big telecom companies have failed to deliver for vast swathes of rural and poor areas.
 But today they’re showing us what’s possible.
 500 local, publicly owned broadband networks have now been created in the US, which are saving small businesses, creating jobs, cutting costs and boosting the local economy.

-British Broadband can be an excellent publicly owned organisation, following in the footsteps of the BBC and the NHS, and delivering the essential infrastructure we need for the 21st century.
+British Broadband can be an excellent publicly owned organisation, following in the footsteps of Channel 4 and the NHS, and delivering the essential infrastructure we need for the 21st century.